codonlibrary/codonPython/README.md

   *	Reusable 'generalised' code will increase efficient in creating higher level processes.

 ## Usage
-codonPython is open to submissions and developments from new and experience users.
-Below is information about; best practices for when using Github, submitting code that you have developed and useful information for new users.
+codonPython is open to contributions and developments from new and experience users.
+Below is information about; best practices when using Github, contributing code and useful information for new users.

 ### Best Practises

 *best practise stuff

-### Submitting to codonPython
+### Contributing to codonPython

-*how to submit properly with testing
+*link to contributing wiki?

 ### New to GitHub?